jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Why?

-Because by seeing through a story that connects us to a tool, we're evaluating our place in our community and doing what Cinderella did when she decided to disobey her stepfamily; we're questioning the philosophy that governs our society.
+Because by seeing through a story that connects us to a tool, we're evaluating our place in the power structure we live in.
+You may be part of a race, culture, ethnicity, or religion, but you're definitely part of a power structure, and the power structure is the control and access to the tools your company, bureaucracy, family, and country uses to harvest resources.
+Every farm, office database, warehouses, factory, collects money for its services.
+Your social position determines how much control you have of a tool's power structure.

-And, when we decide to drop old tools and pick up better ones without the protection of an enlightened philosophy, we're at the mercy of individual power-brokers whose authority lets them interfere with natural selection.
-Because they _could_ embrace open competition and admit their tools have been improved upon, or they can create a fake story that says that despite 3.6 billion years of great success, a person should not be allowed to continue Life's evolution on Earth.

-Often, leaders don't self-sacrifice.
-They decide as the stepmother did and antagonize natural selection by limiting access to tools using echo chambers of fake stories.
+Cinderella challenged for a better seat in the orchastra, but the competition wasn't open nor fair.
+Instead she met a host of reasons why evolution shouldn't happen.

 _"Cinderella, the ball isn't for you."_
 _"Cinderella, clean up, that is your job, because you're the stepdaughter."_
-_"Cinderella, you can't try on the glass slipper, because the rules say I'm the mother, and I say only my daughters can be a princess."_
+_"Cinderella, you can't try on the glass slipper, because I'm the mother, and I say only my daughters can be a princess."_
+_"Cinderella, your pain is invalid, you do what you're told."_

 We can't understand a word of mushroom, dolphine, or any other creatures communication, yet we understand their evolution because we only listen to their actions.
 Because we can understand human language, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons of why we shouldn't reach for them.